Andrew-McGee/foam/README.md

 You need an [Ampache](https://github.com/ampache/ampache) server somewhere.

-Some limited options can be found in config/foam.conf.php which sets a few php variables.
+Some options (mainly theming) can be found in config/foam.conf.php which sets a few php variables.

 Ampache authentication is stored in browser cookies.
 If "Remember me" is NOT selected cookies will expire after the current browser session.
 This is advisable on a public or borrowed computer - always close your browser when finished to destroy all session cookies.